CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/encryption key/recover-encryption-key-from-backup.md

 ---
-title: "Recover Application Server"
+title: "Recover Encryption Key From Backup"
-linkTitle: "Recover Application Server"
+linkTitle: "Recover Encryption Key From Backup"
-description: "Information about recovering the application server."
+description: "Information about recovering the encryption key."
 weight: 40
 ---